 There is a lot of requests which are passed through various HTTP modules of ASP.Net pipelines.
 Later they run a code to check the list of active modules that aren’t used.
 Here, you can shorten the pipe of a request by removing the unused modules.
 It would add efficiency and speed to your application.
 Most of the time, HTTP modules don’t come with a purpose.
-So, you can hire ASP.NET developer to run a code and detect unused modules with disabling it.
+So, you can hire an ASP.NET developer to run a code and detect unused modules with disabling it.

 5. Image Optimization

-The graphics are one most overlooked thing when developing a website or application.
+The graphics are one most overlooked things when developing a website or application.
 Graphics takes lots of time in page loading which ultimately slows down.
 Optimizing graphics is essential as other methods we use.
 Optimization can perform with a various number of extensions depending on the type of application created.
 You can use an image optimizer tool to automate all graphics while building.
-It will help in reducing the need for bandwidth and in boosting the page performance.
+It will help in reducing the need for bandwidth and in boosting page performance.

 6. Caching Utilizing